 If you're backpacking in bear country, you'll want the protection of a bear barrel (for you and the food!).
 If not, pack all of your food in one stuff sack.
 Put the bag of food for the last day in first, and continue stacking the bags horizontally ending with the Day 1 food bag on top.
 Everything fit--YAY!
 King-Man loved the convenience of just having to pull out one food bag per day from the top.

-UPDATE: Since first writing this post, I've created 8 instant soup recipes that King-Man now takes on his backpacking trips along with the other food in this post.
+MORE INSTANT RECIPES!
+Since first writing this post, I've created 8 instant soup recipes and instant hot drink mixes that King-Man now takes on his backpacking trips along with the other food in this post.
 The soups are a great way to help rehydrate and add some calories to the main meal at the end of a long day on the trail.
-Here's the link.
+Here's the link:

 With the understanding that every backpacker has his/her own way of doing things, I know this system may not work for everyone.
 But, hopefully there are some tips or recipes here that you will find helpful.
 If you have any tips to share that are tried-and-true on the trail, please share them in the comments section below.
 Happy trails to you.